-The Recovery and Resolution Act (RRA), transposing the European Recovery and Resolution Directive (2014/59/EU – BRRD), provides a framework for solving the “too-big-to-fail” issue and hence contributes to strengthening the stability of the Liechtenstein financial system.
+The Recovery and Resolution Act (RRA), transposing the European Recovery and Resolution Directive (2014/59/EU – BRRD), provides a framework for addressing the “too-big-to-fail” issue and hence contributes to strengthening the stability of the Liechtenstein financial system.
 The BRRD requires EEA Member States to establish a national Resolution Authority vested with specifically designed resolution powers.

 The Resolution Authority, amongst others, is tasked with drawing up resolution plans.
 It is authorized – having regard to the resolution objectives – to apply the resolution tools and to exercise its resolution powers (RAA Article 82).